How Much Does Ferrari Insurance Cost?

 When you're thinking of insuring your Ferrari or other high-end luxury car, you may want to consider an insurer that specializes in coverage for exotic, collector and antique cars.

-For owners of high-end vehicles, there are many benefits with a collector car insurance company.
-In some cases, collector car insurance can be cheaper.
-The cheapest and most expensive companies we analyzed, Grundy and Hagerty, respectively, were specialty companies.
+For owners of high-end vehicles, there are several benefits to going with a collector car insurance company.
+For starters, collector car insurance can be cheaper.
+The cheapest company to insure a Ferrari, Grundy, is a specialty company, though the most expensive one, Hagerty, is one as well.

 Pros and cons of collector car insurance for a Ferrari